-Green infrastructure (which is all types of green open space) serves many vital functions including providing recreational opportunities, flood management, agriculture/food production,hosting wildlife, improving air quality and enhancing visual amenity.
+Green Infrastructure (which is all types of green open space and water bodies) serves many vital functions including providing recreational opportunities, flood risk management, agriculture/food production, maintaining and enhancing biodiversity, improving air quality and enhancing visual amenity.

 A striking three quarters of the borough's land area is countryside or open space and there is still great potential, particularly in the north and east of the borough, for more sustainable tourism businesses and recreation outlets, although some areas need better management and regeneration.